 From 2007 to 2011 he was a member of John Fogerty’s band.
 He toured the world and played on several of Fogerty’s records, including the Grammy-nominated Revival.
 Since 2012, he has enjoyed touring Scandinavia with the Swedish band Karavan and focusing on work with his Texas band Thunderado.
 When not playing guitar, he enjoys cooking spicy food, playing cards with his wife Minnow, and hiking with their dog Wolfy.

-Stephen Smith is Director of the Incubator Space.
+Stephen Smith is Director of Technology.
 He received his BA from James Madison University.
 After graduating, he moved to Shenzhen, China, where he taught English at the Shenzhen Institute of Information Technology while pursuing a career as a professional soccer player.

 Stephen left China to become a member of the Oakland Teaching Fellowship program, which ultimately led to him working as a resource specialist in the Oakland Unified School District for the following nine years.
 During that time, he earned his Multiple Subject and permanent Education Specialist teaching credentials, doubled the size of the resource program at Roots International Academy, worked part-time as a executive functioning coach for students with mild learning differences, played soccer semi-professionally, had two solo art shows, and freelanced his graphic, website, and furniture design skills.